 1 intervals over an extended period of time, seasonal serial correlation was 2 usually present in the data.
 14 3 (2) In addition, the HDD and HDD(-1) variables for all weather stations had 4 unit roots as did most of the average customer usage variables.
 5 (3) Finally, after estimating a model, Staff checked for breakpoints in the 6 estimation-points where estimated parameters changed significantly 7 These issues and Staff's resolution are discussed in Exhibit RHG-2, which contains 8 a fuller description of our weather normalization regression analysis.
-9 Vo lumetric Adjustment 10 Q. Please describe the process used to calculate the volumetric usage adjustments.
-11 A. To calculate the appropriate adjustment to usage, the actual weather variables were 12 To calculate the appropriate adjustment to usage, the actual weather variables were 12 subtracted from the normal weather variables for each month of the test year.
-15 12 subtracted from the normal weather variables for each month of the test year.
-15 13 subtracted from the normal weather variables for each month of the test year.
-15 These calculated differences were multiplied by the WSFs and then multiplied by
+9 Va lumetric Adjustment 10 Q. Please describe the process used to calculate the volumetric usage adjustments.
+11 A. To calculate the appropriate adjustment to usage, the actual weather variables were 12 subtracted from the normal weather variables for each month of the test year.
+15 13 These calculated differences were multiplied by the WSFs and then multiplied by 14 the number of class customer bills for each month since the WSFs were estimated 15 for per capita customer usage.
+The result is the estimated change in usage